krnwonseungee/p2-guide/skeleton.md

 * Namrata Honnavar Gemfile.lock
 * Nicholas Cu - config.ru
 * Ryan Wood - .rspec
+  The .rspec file is used to store non-default configuration settings for Rspec's output.
+Common settings are --color (which colors the terminal output) and --format documentation.
+See below for the latter output:

+      something
+        does something that passes
+        does something that fails (FAILED - 1) does something that is pending (PENDING: Not Yet Implemented)

 * Zohar Liran - Rakefile

 ### Open Questions: